Staffa, a tourist destination with its remarkable geology.

 The Herdsman, Staffa, by James Valentine.
 1889.

 Thomas Garnett with his companion, on Staffa in 1798, had come across a herdsman's wife, who presented him with some milk in a wooden bowl "so heavy that we could scarcely lift it to our mouths...their manner of life is extremely simple, their food consisting chiefly of milk and potatoes, with now and then a little fish."
 He noted that they lived in one of "two wretched huts built with fragments of basaltic pillars and rude pieces of lava."
-One wonders if the herdsman photographed here was living in the same abode.
+Maybe the man photographed here was also a herdsman after all?

 In 1889 Valentine published these images of the nearby Clamshell Cave.